Metrics¶

 criterion_precision |

-Overall precision for MET class (binary criteria only).
+Overall precision for the binary MET class.

 TYPE: